monowireless/MWSDK_docs/en/TWENET_C/content/twelite-sdk-howto/komandoraindenobirudo.md

 ```

 {% hint style="info" %}
 When running make, you must specify either TWELITE=BLUE or TWELITE=RED, and you will get a WARNING to indicate that this is a TWELITE BLUE build, not a problem.
-To clean the Build directory without running make, delete the .bin file and objs_\* directory in the Build directory.
+To clean the Build folder without running make, delete the .bin file and objs_\* folder in the Build folder.
 {% endhint %}